 An internal termination option is available (using the serial interface), by which the LVDS buffers are differentially terminated inside the device.
-The termination resistances available are - 325, 200, and 170 Ω (nominal with ±20% variation).
+The termination resistances available are -325, 200, and 170 $\Omega$ (nominal with $\pm 20\%$ variation).
 Any combination of these three terminations can be programmed; the effective termination is the parallel combination of the selected resistances.
-This results in eight effective terminations from open (no termination) to 75 Ω .
+This results in eight effective terminations from open (no termination) to 75 $\Omega$ .

 The internal termination helps to absorb any reflections coming from the receiver end, improving the signal integrity.
 With $100-\Omega$ internal and $100-\Omega$ external termination, the voltage swing at the receiver end is halved (compared to no internal termination).
 The voltage swing can be restored by using the LVDS current double mode.
-The termination can be programmed using register bits <DATA TERM> and <CLKOUT TERM> (Table 17).
+Figure 55 shows the eye diagram of one of the LVDS data outputs with a 10-pF load capacitance (from each pin to ground) and $100-\Omega$ internal termination enabled.
+The terminations can be programmed using register bits <DATA TERM> and <CLKOUT TERM> (Table 17).